-Dealer ID and/or phone number can be added.
-Once the system is connected to the Internet, the remaining information will be populated automatically by the Lennox server based on the dealer ID or phone number entered.
+This screen in the commissioning sequence is the dealer information screen where the dealer ID and/or phone number can be added.
+Once the system is connected to the Internet, the remaining information will be populated automatically by the Lennox server based on the dealer name or phone number entered.
 All information can be entered manually if desired however.